ZenUml/jetbrains-zenuml/README.md

 1. Use@Xiaopeng's account to login into `Demo Instance`.
 Then click `My Profile` in right top corner dropdown.
 Then Zenuml Plugin` will be in the dashboard.
 1. Follow documentations in step 2 for usage and testing.

+!!! @xiaopeng's account is used for access `Market Place EAP docs` and Publish Plugin in `Demo Instance`.

 ### [Enabling Internal Mode Of IntelliJ IDEA.](http://www.jetbrains.org/intellij/sdk/docs/reference_guide/internal_actions/enabling_internal.html)
 Not Sure how to use it for  now, But might need it at a later time.